 Charleston is charming.
-It is crammed with cobblestone alleyway and steeped in history.
-The pastel-painted houses with their window boxes and shutters have been restored beautifully.
+I also happen to think it is an underrated destination.
+It is a gorgeous city crammed with cobblestone alleyway and steeped in history.
 But what about when the sun goes down?
 Are there any unique things to do in Charleston SC at night?

 Things to do in Charleston SC at Night

-The following suggestions on fun things to do in Charleston at night will make everyone in the family happy and suit even the most frugal of traveller.
+The following suggestions on fun things to do at night in Charleston SC at night will make everyone in the family happy and suit even the most frugal of traveller.

 If you have a car as we did, drive 15 minutes from downtown and go to Dellz Uptown.

 - It’s a vegan restaurant but I didn’t tell my teenagers this otherwise they wouldn’t have wanted to go.
 There is plenty of free on-street parking.
 It is open until 8 pm.
 We ate there two nights it was that good.

 - As well as vegan and vegetarian the menu also includes meat options, I tried both – a chicken wrap with black beans, melted cheese, brown rice, Mexican sauce and sour cream, and then a vegan pizza with tomato, coriander, chilli and avocado both were absolutely delicious.